7 Google Ads Tips to Further Optimise Your Campaign

 7. Only using Google

-AdWords is the best advertising platform out there, but putting all of your eggs in one basket never makes good business sense.
-Lean on AdWords by all means, but make sure you also diversify into a range of other paid and unpaid, online and offline sources of traffic.
+Ads is the best advertising platform out there, but putting all of your eggs in one basket never makes good business sense.
+Lean on Ads by all means, but make sure you also diversify into a range of other paid and unpaid, online and offline sources of traffic.

 While you’re here, why not check out our other blog post on 3 Google AdWords updates you should know about which also includes the Google performance summit 2016 video.